interledger/interledger-rs/docs/testnet.md

 - Payments
     - Send Payments
     - Receive Payments
-- Manual configuration
+- Manual Configuration
-    - Requiremenets
+    - Requirements
-    - Running a node and peering
+    - Running a Node and Peering

 ## Get Your Own Credentials

-In order to connect to the testnet, you need to generate credentials and get your account configured on a testnet node.
+To connect to the testnet, you need to generate credentials and get your account configured on a testnet node.

-Currently, the [the Xpring testnet website](https://xpring.io/ilp-testnet-creds) can be used to generate credentials.
+Currently, the [Xpring testnet website](https://xpring.io/ilp-testnet-creds) can be used to generate credentials.
 The site automatically configures your account on Xpring's testnet node.
 You could use the credentials on that node to send and receive payments, or you can use that account's information to connect your local node to the testnet (more on that later)

-Just click the **"Generate XRP Credentials"** or **"Generate ETH Credentials"** button, and you'll get your account set on the node.
+Just click the **"Generate XRP Credentials"** or **"Generate ETH Credentials"** button, and you'll get your account configured on the testnet node.
 Keep the credentials so that you could later send payments or set up your own node.

 The credentials should look like (username and token would be different ones):